Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - RCMP (PDF, 30 KB)

-To file a complaint against a First Nations or a municipal police service:
+To file a complaint against an Indigenous or a municipal police service:

-Fill out the Standard Police Complaint form (PDF, 51 KB)
+Fill out the Municipal Police Complaints form (PDF, 51 KB)

-How you appeal a decision about your complaint is based on whether the complaint is related to a municipal or First Nations police service, the RCMP, a sheriff or a peace officer.
+How you appeal a decision about your complaint is based on whether the complaint is related to a municipal or Indigenous police service, the RCMP, a sheriff or a peace officer.

 - have the right to appeal the decision to the Law Enforcement Review Board for officer conduct complaints, or to the Police Commission for policy and service complaints